twarbelow/market_2005/README.md

 Additionally, the Market should have a method called `vendors_that_sell` that takes an argument of an item represented as a String.
 It will return a list of Vendors that have that item in stock.

-Use TDD to create a `Market` class that responds to the following interaction pattern:
+Use TDD to create a `Market` class and update your `Vendor` class to responds to the following interaction pattern:

 ```ruby
 pry(main)> require './lib/item'